 Off on loan

-2018 – Midfielder Marko Grujić signed a new contract and also joined Hertha BSC Berlin on loan, netting five times in 23 games in his first season there.
+2018 – Midfielder Marko Grujić signed a new contract, joining Hertha BSC Berlin on loan on the same day, netting five times in 23 games in his first season there.

 2004 - El-Hadji Diouf joined Bolton Wanderers on loan after six goals in eighty reds games following his £10m signing from Racing Club de Lens in June 2002.
 He bagged nine goals in 32 games while on loan at the Reebok Stadium, before signing permanently for the Trotters in June 2005.